Inventory Management Reports for Manufacturing SMEs

 Accurate Inventory reports help to define reorder points so companies can determine when to order inventory, how much inventory to order etc. All this ensures uninterrupted production without having to face situations of out-of-stock or overstocking.

-Inventory reports also help ensure effective storage & movement in the warehouse.
+Inventory management reports also help ensure effective storage & movement in the warehouse.
 You can organize your inventory as per the order of priority it is required.
 This will prevent any loss of inventory during movement, unnecessary handling, etc.

-Inventory reports also help keep a check on the perishable products and avoid any losses due to expiry.
+Inventory management reports also help keep a check on the perishable products and avoid any losses due to expiry.
 It helps to track whether inventory meets the desired quality standards or not and raises a flag for rejection.
 It also keeps a track of inventory which is damaged during transit or storage and needs to be returned etc.

 Inventory reports provide valuable information for identifying trends in inventory such as which items are in stock, how long items are in stock, what the value of the items in stock and all this information can be used effectively to reduce procurement costs, inventory holding costs, and overall production costs.